elunna/hackem/hackem_changelog.md

     - Removed river/sewage generation from Gnomish Mines
     - Gnomish mines monsters will usually be undead if you are dwarf/gnome/hobbit (from SlashEM)
       - This can make the mines a very dangerous place so beware!
+      - Update: Instead of making this dependant on your alignment, I have changed the chance a regular monster being undead to scale with the dungeon deptch.
+At the top of the mines, undead should be quite rare, but at mine's end beware.

     - Imported minetown variants:
         - Mini-Castle (SlashTHEM)
         - Creek Town (SlashTHEM)